 PepsiCo's goal is to operate in a sustainable manner and we have undertaken several initiatives to manage the risk of consumer buying habits while simultaneously lessening our dependence upon climate-sensitive commodities.
 For example, to adapt to and mitigate the temperature and precipitation impact, PepsiCo has implemented our Sustainable Farming Program (SFP) (formerly our Sustainable Farming Initiative, or SFI) which enables our company-owned and contract growers, including those in South Africa, to compete in a resource constrained future.
-In 2018, we have invested in programs to improve water efficiency in water stressed regions, enhance soil health and improve farm yields and resiliency at the same time.
-PepsiCo investments in improving crop yields are proprietary.
-PepsiCo has a corporate Sustainable Agriculture team in place comprising a Vice President, Director and Manager.
-The team is supported by agriculture experts in our business divisions in implementing sustainable agriculture practices at our key crop suppliers.
+In South Africa, local PepsiCo teams have been driving farmer engagement across the grower base, using extensions services to drive adoption of SFP practices and build grower capabilities to address risks.
+This includes water risk where the implementation of pivot irrigation best practices across the grower base is in progress to support our water use reduction goal.
+While still in implementation phase we have already seen reductions in water consumption of 2m3/mt of crop.